South Korea's Nam Tae-Hee - The 2022 World Cup stadiums in Qatar are 'amazing' | Goal.com

 "It has been an amazing experience to play in all three completed World Cup stadiums.
 Especially the pitches and the air-conditioning were very good," he told Goal.

 Tae-hee went on to praise the cooling tech at the stadiums, noting how the heat was not even a minor issue when he played in the stadiums.
 He played at the Al Janoub stadium in August 2019 in the AFC Champions League Round of 16 stage against Al Duhail SC.
 Earlier this month, he played at the Education City stadium as well.
-He also featured in the Emir Cup final which was the first match hosted by Khalifa international stadium.
+He also featured in the 2018 Emir Cup final at the Khalifa international stadium.

 "In fact, I felt cold inside the stadium, even though it is hot in Qatar during August and in September.
 When you play and sweat, and then come to sit on the bench you feel cold.
 In the game everything is perfect."